opendilab/DI-engine/README.md

 ```

 ## Contributing
 We appreciate all contributions to improve DI-engine, both algorithms and system designs.
 Please refer to CONTRIBUTING.md for more guides.
-And our roadmap can be accessed by [this link](https://github.com/opendilab/DI-engine/projects/1)
+And our roadmap can be accessed by [this link](https://github.com/opendilab/DI-engine/projects/1).

+And users can join our [slack communication channel](https://join.slack.com/t/opendilab/shared_invite/zt-v9tmv4fp-nUBAQEH1_Kuyu_q4plBssQ) for more detailed discussion.

 ## Citation
 ```latex